 Check out this page to get the answers to everything that you ever wanted to know about umbrellas (and more).
-Then check out our different umbrella categories to see which is the right umbrella for you.
+Then select one our different umbrella categories from the menu to the left to find the right umbrella for you.

 Click on the questions listed below to go straight to the answer

 Umbrellas can protect you from more than just the rain.
 They can also protect you from the damaging rays of the sun.
 Today, sun umbrellas offer far more protection than yesterday's parasols.
 They now provide a virtually impenetrable barrier to the sun.
 If you have sun sensitivity, rosacea or are just concerned about skin damage, using a sun umbrella can make all the difference.